CARV-ICS-FORTH/frisbee/README.md

 #### On remote cluster

-In order to access your Kubernetes cluster, `frisbee` uses kubeconfig to to find the information it needs to choose a cluster and communicate with it.
+In order to access your Kubernetes cluster, `frisbee` uses kubeconfig to find the information it needs to choose a cluster and communicate with it.

 `kubeconfig` files organize information about clusters, users, namespaces, and authentication mechanisms.